hazre/NoMovementWhenIWant/README.md

 # NoMovementWhenIWant

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that disables movement based on a Cloud Variable's value.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that disables movement based on a cloud variable's value.

 > [!WARNING]
 > This conflicts with [NoTankControls mod](https://github.com/Nytra/NoTankControls).
 Disable/remove one of the mods when used together.